Trump administration to pay French company $1B to drop U.S. offshore wind leases

 Ted Kelly, clean energy director at the Environmental Defense Fund, said the proposed deals "are an outrageous misuse of taxpayer dollars to prevent Americans from having clean, affordable power exactly when they need it most."

+East Coast states are building offshore wind because it boosts affordable electricity supply on the grid, even as natural gas prices are rising, Kelly said.

-TotalEnergies purchased a lease for its Carolina Long Bay project in 2022 for about $133,000.
+TotalEnergies purchased a lease for its Carolina Long Bay project in 2022 for about $133 million.
 It aimed to generate more than 1 gigawatt there, enough to power about 300,000 homes.
-It purchased the lease off New York and New Jersey, also in 2022, for $795,000.
+It purchased the lease off New York and New Jersey, also in 2022, for $795 million.
 This was planned as a larger project, with the potential to generate 3 gigawatts of clean energy to power nearly one million homes.
+TotalEnergies is involved in major offshore wind projects in Europe and Asia.

 Copyright 2026 NPR